DarrenJAN/school-notes/3b/se-464-notes.md

-## Let 03: Views and Non-Functional Properties
+## Lec 03: Views and Non-Functional Properties

 - Topological goals
   - Minimize coupling; less components know about one another the better